sogangCSmaster/installScriptfiles/README.md

 # myEnvironment
-my environment for nodejs, python, mecab etc... for UBUNTU
+my environment for nodejs, python, mecab etc... for SERVER, Mac etc...

 # How to use
 - chmod +x something.sh